-Businesses in the quaternary sector provide services such as information and communication technology and computing.
+Economic activities in the quaternary sector provide services such as information and communication technology and computing.
 Media services, consulting, and research and development are other examples.

 Several characteristics distinguish the quaternary sector from other sectors, including the tertiary sector.
 Here are the points:

-Why is the quaternary sector important?
+Macroeconomic significance of the quaternary sector

 The quaternary sector is growing rapidly in the United States and other developed countries.
 Its contribution is increasingly significant.
 Several reasons explain why the quaternary sector is important.